Employment Class Action Attorneys in California

 The Private Attorneys General Act (PAGA), which has been called “California’s Hero Labor Law”, was crafted in 2003 to enforce California’s extensive workplace protection laws.
 A PAGA lawsuit, which is a representative action lawsuit similar to a class action lawsuit, is one of the most powerful tools that workers in California possess to address corporate wrongdoing.
 California has some of the strongest labor laws in the country.
 However, it’s too difficult and costly for the state of California to pursue all of the instances of workplace violations that occur.
 So, PAGA gives individuals the ability to act on behalf of the state to achieve justice for aggrieved workers through monetary penalties.
 A report published by the UCLA Labor Center in 2024 found that through PAGA, over $200 million dollars in penalties were collected in 2023 due to corporations violating California labor laws.
 More than 90% of these claims alleged wage theft.
 Further, PAGA actions outpaced by nearly three times the number of inspections the Bureau of Field Enforcement was able to conduct during this time period.
 Thus, PAGA lawsuits have been a more effective way to keep employers accountable in California.

 While similar to class action lawsuits, PAGA lawsuits are not class actions.
-They are representative lawsuits where an employee steps in the shoes of the Attorney General – as a private attorney general – to bring claims on behalf of the State of California and the aggrieved employees.
+They are representative lawsuits where an employee steps into the shoes of the Attorney General – as a private attorney general – to bring claims on behalf of the State of California and the aggrieved employees.
 A PAGA representative does not have to satisfy the class action elements.
 However, PAGA lawsuits may only collect civil penalties as opposed to actual damages (unpaid wages).
 These penalties are then split, with 65% going to the State of California and 35% being shared among the aggrieved employees.
 Also, PAGA lawsuits have a more limited statute of limitations of one year versus four years in a typical employment class action.

 How Does a Class Action Lawsuit Work?